When the waves are crashing and the water’s rising around you, it helps to have some basic principles in mind. These are ours.

 To be transparent, and to keep you in-the-loop of the community you’ve helped to build, here are some things you should know about the journalistic and business sides of WhiskyCast:

 WhiskyCast does accept expenses-paid trips to cover some stories, but always fully discloses that fact during the story, and only accepts the trip if the story has editorial merit and WhiskyCast retains all editorial control.
-In some cases, the organizers of a whisky festival may pay for travel expenses to attend, and again, we will disclose that when it happens.
+In some cases, the organizers of a whisky festival may pay for what is commonly known in the U.S. radio industry as a “remote broadcast” along with our travel expenses, and again, we will disclose that when it happens.
 In rare cases, we are offered a “sneak preview” of whiskies to be announced at a future date under what’s known in journalism as an “embargo” — an agreement that the story will not be reported until a specific date and time.
 While we don’t like the practice, we will honor embargoes as long as the story does not appear elsewhere before the specific date and time previously agreed to.
 In other words, WhiskyCast won’t be the first news outlet to break an embargo, but once it’s broken, we will report the story.
 This policy is common practice at many major news organizations, and it allows us the ability to do more extensive reporting in advance to help bring you more complete coverage of a story.

 WhiskyCast accepts samples for nosing and scoring, and it is often the only way we can obtain a sample for an expression not sold in the U.S. We comply with U.S. Federal Trade Commission regulations requiring that we disclose which samples we receive for review.
 Other than the sample received, WhiskyCast has never, and will never, accept any consideration for adding a whisky into the tasting notes section or for scoring discretion.